sudomesh/disaster-radio/README.md

 D8/GPIO15/SS | NSS

 DIO0 sends an interrupt from the LoRa chip upon Tx/Rx Ready on the radio.
 It is run through GPIO2, which should be connected to the on-board LED of the ESP8266, thereby blinking a light upon transmit and recieve.

+# Websocket

+The disaster.radio firmware opens up a websocket through which you can transmit and receive messages over the LoRa tranceiver.
+If you'd like to build an application for disaster.radio, you will need to write a websocket client that can send and receive messages in the proper format to the websocket server running on the ESP8266.
+Currently, the firmware expects websocket messages in the following format,
+`<msgID><msgType>|<msg>`
+where `<msgID>` is a two-byte binary unsigned integer representing an abitrary sequence number, this is sent back to the websocket client with an `!` appended to act as an acknowledgment and could be used for error-checking,
+`<msgType>` is a single binary utf8 encoded character representing the application for which the message is intended, such 'c' for chat or 'm' for maps,
+and `<msg>` is a binary utf8 encoded string of characters limited to 252 bytes, this can be treated as the body of the message and may be used to handle client-side concerns, such as intended recipient or requested map tile.
+An example messge may appear as follows, `001Ac|<noffle>@juul did you feel that earthquake!` or
+`020Bm|<juul>{request:{tile:[[2.115, -59.28],[2.345,-59.05]]}`

+An example chat app can be found in the [web directory](https://github.com/sudomesh/disaster-radio/tree/master/web).

 # Building firmware